SebastianUA/terraform/aws/examples/ssm/README.md

 - `ssm_association_automation_target_parameter_name` - (Optional) Specify the target for the association.
 This target is required for associations that use an Automation document and target resources by using rate controls. (`default = null`)
 - `ssm_association_output_location` - (Optional) An output location block. (`default = []`)
 - `ssm_association_targets` - (Optional) A block containing the targets of the SSM association.
 Targets are documented below.
 AWS currently supports a maximum of 5 targets. (`default = []`)
+- `ssm_association_apply_only_at_cron_interval` - (Optional) By default, when you create a new or update associations, the system runs it immediately and then according to the schedule you specified.
+Enable this option if you do not want an association to run immediately after you create or update it.
+This parameter is not supported for rate expressions.
+Default: false. (`default = null`)
+- `ssm_association_wait_for_success_timeout_seconds` - (Optional) The number of seconds to wait for the association status to be Success.
+If Success status is not reached within the given time, create opration will fail. (`default = null`)
 - `enable_ssm_document` - Enable ssm document usage (`default = False`)
 - `ssm_document_name` - The name of the document. (`default = ""`)
 - `ssm_document_document_type` - (Required) The type of the document.
 Valid document types include: Automation, Command, Package, Policy, and Session (`default = Command`)